pycon-mentored-sprints/community-handbook/CONTRIBUTING.md

 :rainbow: Welcome to the Mentored Sprints Community Handbook repository :rainbow:.

-We are so excited that you want to contribute to {{cookiecutter.project_name} :sparkles:.
+We are so excited that you want to contribute to The Community handbook :sparkles:.
 And we are **committed to ensuring that every user and contributor feels welcome and included in this community**.

 All kind of contributions are welcome and are accepted through GitHub issues and pull requests (PR).
 Please read these guidelines to make sure we can integrate your contributions easily into the project.